 A castle table I made for the Household of the Company of Ironwolf from dimensional pine purchased from the lumberyard.
 This is proof you can produce furniture that will look "medieval" without having to get "rough cut" wood.
 The artwork is the Company of Ironwolf device, recreated here by with the artistry of my wife and daughter.
 This was named the castle table by my wife as it is 6 foot by 3 foot - what you might find in the main hall or at least in the castle kitchen.

 An X-chair with the accompanying milord's bench made for a friend.
-(The milord's bench is designed so that her husband can sit at her feet and gaze lovingly and adoring at his most gracious Lady.)
-Again, the artwork is designed and burned into the wood by my wife and daughters for our friend.
+(The milord's bench is designed so that her husband can sit at her feet and gaze lovingly and adoring at his most gracious Lady.
+Or it can be her footstool...)
+Again, the vine artwork is designed and burned into the wood by my wife and daughters for our friend.

 Here is the bed my friend commissioned.
 This was a bed for her, so it has the matching artwork to her chair and bench.
 This bed is a pegged platform bed.
 Instead of several boards from headboard to footboard, she requested a few boards so there would be less to lose.
 Plywood is used for the platform base.
 The bed is all pine for light weight.
 The artwork was by my wife.